Life in a Day (2011 film): Production

 The film was produced by Scott Free Productions and the YouTube video sharing site.
-The film was distributed by National Geographic Films.
-The visual effects were produced by Lip Sync Post.
+The film was distributed by National Geographic Entertainment.
+The visual effects were designed by Lip Sync Post.

-The film was the creation of a partnership among YouTube, Ridley Scott Associates and LG electronics, announced on 6 July 2010.
+The film was the creation of a collaboration with YouTube, Ridley Scott Associates and LG electronics, announced on 6 July 2010.
 Users sent in videos supposed to be recorded on 24 July 2010, and then Ridley Scott produced the film and edited the videos into a film with Kevin Macdonald and film editor Joe Walker, consisting of footage from some of the contributors.
 All chosen footage authors are credited as co-directors.
+Users retained the copyrights to their video submissions but agreed to grant a non-exclusive license for their footage to be used in the film.

-The film's music was written by composer and producer Harry Gregson-Williams, along with Matthew Herbert.
-The film's opening song, written by Herbert, was performed by English singer-songwriter Ellie Goulding.
+The film's music was composed by composer and conductor Harry Gregson-Williams, along with Matthew Herbert.
+The film's opening song, composed by Herbert, was performed by English singer-songwriter Ellie Goulding.
 The film also features the song "Jerusalem" by Kieran Leonard and "Future Prospect" by Biggi Hilmars.

 Macdonald told The Wall Street Journal that the project was initially conceived as a way to commemorate the fifth birthday of YouTube, and that he wanted to "take the humble YouTube video, ... and elevate it into art."
 Editor Joe Walker said that as he understood it, the concept for the crowd-sourced documentary came from Ridley Scott's production company "Scott Free U.K." and from YouTube, while Macdonald explained more specifically that "the inspiration for me was a British group from the 1930s called the Mass Observation movement.
 They asked hundreds of people all over Britain to write diaries recording the details of their lives on one day a month and answer a few simple questions. ...
 These diaries were then organised into books and articles with the intention of giving voice to people who weren't part of the "elite" and to show the intricacy and strangeness of the seemingly mundane."